 Don’t let more than five minutes pass if you suspect a heart attack.
 If you think you might be having a heart attack, call 911.
 An ambulance is almost always the fastest and safest way to get to the hospital, and emergency medical services (EMS) can begin tests and life-saving treatment, such as clot-busting drugs, as soon as they arrive.
 But to be most effective, these treatments must be given within one hour of the first symptoms.

 It’s imperative to be proactive about any heart attack warning signs.
 Learn about heart disease risk factors, management and general heart health in the Mercy Heart-Healthy Guide.

-If you go to the hospital in an ambulance, treatment will be started right away to restore blood flow and limit damage to the heart.
+If you go to the hospital in an ambulance, treatment will begin en route to restore blood flow and limit damage to the heart.
 You may be given:

 At the hospital, you may receive:

 The biggest risk factor for a heart attack is coronary artery disease.
 By living a heart-healthy lifestyle, you can help slow or prevent coronary artery disease, lowering your risk of a heart attack.